-The Commencement Legacy Program is designed to honor students and alumni as well as encourage their family to become part of the University's proud commencement tradition.
-This Legacy is offered to encourage the Clarke spirit in students who are parents, children, grandchildren, siblings, or spouse of Clarke graduates by providing a blue/gold cord to the Legacy Graduates.
-Cords are provided at commencement practice, along with Legacy buttons for the spouse, child, parent, grandparent, sibling to wear the day of commencement, and these individuals are honored during our Commencement ceremony.
+The Commencement Legacy Program is designed to honor students and alumni as well as encourage their families to become part of the University's proud commencement tradition.
+This Legacy is offered to encourage the Clarke spirit in students who are parents, children, grandchildren, siblings, or spouses of Clarke graduates by providing a blue/gold cord to the regalia worn by Legacy Graduates.
+Cords are provided at commencement practice, along with Legacy buttons for spouses, children, parents, grandparents, and/or siblings who are Clarke alumni to wear the day of commencement.
+These individuals are also honored during the commencement ceremony.